CIBC-Internal/python/Doc/library/zipimport.rst

       *path* argument is ignored---it's there for compatibility with the importer protocol.

+      .. deprecated:: 3.10

+         Use :meth:`find_spec` instead.

+   .. method:: find_spec(fullname, target=None)

+      An implementation of :meth:`importlib.abc.PathEntryFinder.find_spec`.

+      .. versionadded:: 3.10

    .. method:: get_code(fullname)

       Return the code object for the specified module.
-Raise :exc:`ZipImportError` if the module couldn't be found.
+Raise :exc:`ZipImportError` if the module couldn't be imported.

    .. method:: get_data(pathname)